nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `select 2` shows the detailed profile of the 2nd person in the FAPro.
+* `list` followed by `select 2` shows the detailed profile of the 2nd person in FAPro.
 * `find Betsy` followed by `select 1` shows the detailed profile of the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the FAPro.
+Clears all entries from FAPro.

 Format: `clear`